List of Veronica Mars characters: Lilly Kane

-In the episode, "Leave It to Beaver," Veronica and Duncan discover several videotapes in Lilly's bedroom.
+In the episode "Leave It to Beaver" Veronica and Duncan discover several videotapes in Lilly's bedroom.
 They show Lilly in bed with Aaron, Logan's father.
 Veronica realizes that Aaron killed Lilly to get the tapes back.
 When Duncan found her body, he went into a catatonic state.
 When his parents discovered him reeling over Lilly's dead body, they assumed he had killed Lilly in an epileptic seizure.
 To protect their son, they began an elaborate cover-up of the murder.
 However, before Veronica can take the tapes to the police, Aaron tries to kill her.
 After a chase, Keith arrives, and he manages to subdue Aaron, and he is arrested.
 Later that night, Veronica has a dream about Lilly.
 The two of them are floating in a lily-covered pool.
 Leaning back and smiling, Veronica declared this was the way things were supposed to be and how they would be from now on.
 Lilly smiles sadly and replies, "You know how things are going to be from now on, don't you?
 You have to know."
-She then asks Veronica not to forget about her, and Veronica turns to see that Lilly has disappeared and is alone in the pool.
+She then asks Veronica not to forget about her, and Veronica turns to see that Lilly has disappeared and she is alone in the pool.
 Veronica promises that she could never forget her best friend.
-Lilly also appears as a hallucination in the season two premiere, "Normal Is the Watchword."
+Lilly also appears as a hallucination in the season two premiere, "Normal Is the Watchword".
 Distracted by seeing Lilly, Veronica misses the bus and has to ride with Weevil back to town instead; the bus later crashes, and all aboard eventually die.
-Lilly returns for one last dream sequence in "Not Pictured," wherein Veronica's subconscious suggests that Lilly would have attended Vassar had she lived.
-As high-spirited as ever, Lilly brags over her sexual experiments and promises Veronica will understand once she goes to college.
+Lilly returns for one last dream sequence in "Not Pictured", wherein Veronica's subconscious suggests that Lilly would have attended Vassar had she lived.
+As high-spirited as ever, Lilly brags about her sexual experiments and promises Veronica will understand once she goes to college.
 A painting of Lilly is seen in the season 3 finale as an homage to the character.

-Thomas described Seyfried as "the biggest surprise of the year."
-When casting Lilly Kane, who would only appear occasionally as "the dead girl," Thomas did not receive the same level of actors who auditioned for the role of a series regular.
+Thomas described Seyfried as "the biggest surprise of the year".
+When casting Lilly Kane, who would only appear occasionally as "the dead girl", Thomas did not receive the same level of actors who auditioned for the role of a series regular.
 Thomas said that he had "never had a more cut and dry audition" than he did with Seyfried.
 He said that she was "about 100 times better than anyone else that we saw; she was just spectacular".
 He said that she ended up being so good in the series that he used her three or four more times than he initially planned.